praw-dev/praw/docs/pages/writing_a_bot.rst

 vars.
 One of these is ``short_link``, which returns a much shorter url to the submission and is called as a variable.

-Another way of finding out how a Reddit page is translated to variables is to look at the .json version of that page.
+Another way of finding out how a reddit page is translated to variables is to look at the .json version of that page.
 Just append .json to a reddit url to look at the json version, such as the `previous r/learnpython post
 <http://www.reddit.com/r/learnpython/comments/105aru/newbie_stripping_strings_